zeroincombenze/tools/z0bug_odoo/testenv/testenv.rst

         if field is an obj simulate write web behavior on the issued record default (dict): default value to assign
         web_changes (list): list of tuples (field, value); see <wiz_edit>
+        actions (str or list or tuple): action to execute; if not supplied will be execute "save" for existent record or
+                                "create" if no record supplied.

     Returns:
-        windows action to execute or obj record
+        windows action to execute or obj record from [create, save] actions

 wizard
 ~~~~~~